 The Federal TRIO programs are authorized by Title IV of the Higher Education Act of 1965, as amended, and now consist of seven programs.
 These programs are designed to help first-generation college and economically disadvantaged students achieve success at the postsecondary level by facilitating high school completion and entry, retention, and completion of postsecondary education.
 Five of these programs are included in the TRIO single audit cluster.
 The remaining two TRIO programs do not meet the funding threshold to be included in the Compliance Supplement.
+The five included programs are:

-Student Support Services (SSS) program provides academic support services to low-income, first-generation, and disabled college students to enable them to be retained and graduate from institutions of higher education.
-The program also assists participants in making the transition from one level of higher education to the next.
+Student Support Services (SSS) program provides academic support services to low-income, first-generation, and individuals with disabilities to enable them to be retained in and graduate from institutions of higher education.
+The program assists participants in making the transition from one level of higher education to the next.
+The program also fosters an institutional climate supportive of the success of students who are limited English proficient and students from groups that are traditionally underrepresented in postsecondary education, and improves the financial literacy and economic literacy of students.

 Talent Search (TS) program identifies qualified youth with the potential for education at the postsecondary level and encourages them to complete or reenter secondary school and undertake a program of postsecondary education.
 Talent Search program also publicizes the availability of student financial assistance for persons who seek to pursue a postsecondary education.
+Talent Search also encourages persons who have not completed education programs at the secondary or postsecondary level to enter or reenter and complete these programs.

 Upward Bound (UB) program targets low-income and potential first-generation college students who are enrolled in high school, or veterans seeking to prepare themselves for success in postsecondary education.
-The program provides opportunities for participants to succeed in pre-college performance and ultimately in higher education pursuits.
+The program provides opportunities for participants to succeed in precollege performance and ultimately in higher education pursuits.